Pteratato/Oasis/Oasis_CH06.md

-He scoffed, wondering what divinity would want someone like him anyways.
+He snorted, pondering briefly what a deity who would choose *him* would be like.

 "Just answer the lady's question," interjected the swimming, mostly naked pectorals of whatever fighter had pulled him up.
 Solianus, was it?
-"Do you have any godspells, blessings, curses, or any other divine attribution?"
+"Do you have any godspells, blessings, curses, or other divine attribution?"